NOT CONTENT is our blog series that highlights the ingredients you won’t find here at Content. In this post we take a look at synthetic sunscreens…

-An estimated 4,000 metric tons of sunscreen washes of swimmers’ bodies annually and sunscreen ingredients have been implicated in damaging the coral reefs, causing coral bleaching and decline.
+An estimated 4,000 metric tons of sunscreen washes off swimmers’ bodies annually, and sunscreen ingredients have been implicated in damaging our coral reefs, causing coral bleaching and decline.
 While using mineral sunscreens doesn’t solve all the issues – there are some studies that show that they too have an effect on our oceans (although at this stage it looks to be lesser) – when you combine sensible use with general sun smart tips, you can both reduce the amount that is washing into our oceans and avoid the most commonly researched culprits.

-Our selection of sunscreens with SPF from 15 to 30 or 50 use mineral, non-nano-physical sunscreens, but the best natural sunscreen is a physical block of sunlight.
+Our selection of sunscreens with SPF from 15 to 30 or 50 use mineral, non-nano-physical sunscreens.
+But the best natural sunscreen is a physical block of sunlight.
 Simply keeping out of the sun and covering up should be prioritised ahead of all else where you can.
-Wear light long-sleeved shirts, long skirts or trousers, a wide-brimmed hat, keep out of the sun between 11am and 3pm.
-Or for those that want to avoid the use of all sunscreens, simply swim in the early morning or evening hours.
+Wear light long-sleeved shirts, long skirts or trousers, and a wide-brimmed hat, as well as avoiding the sun between 11am and 3pm.
+For those that want to avoid the use of all sunscreens, simply swim in the early morning or evening hours.
 It may not be that sociable but you’ll avoid the sun as well as the crowds!

-In coral, it can cause coral bleaching, DNA damage and more – this has lead to Hawaii banning sunscreens with oxybenzone and octinoxate.
-For us humans, Oxybenzone has been shown to induce photo-allergic contact dermatitis in 16%-25% of the population and is implicated in a range of changes in the endocrine system including ‘…an increased occurrence of endometriosis in women exposed to concentrations of oxybenzone.’
+For us humans, Oxybenzone has been shown to induce photo-allergic contact dermatitis in 16%-25% of the population and is implicated in a range of changes in the endocrine system including: “An increased occurrence of endometriosis in women exposed to concentrations of oxybenzone.”
 Read more and view studies here.

-Non-natural sunscreen ingredients you won’t find in at CONTENT include:
+Non-natural sunscreen ingredients you won’t find at CONTENT include:

-• Para-aminobenzoic acid – this has been banned in the EU and Canada.
+This has been banned in the EU and Canada.
 It should be avoided by the sensitive as there are concerns over allergic dermatitis and photo-sensitivity.
 It also shows carcinogenic potential.
-PABA derivatives, such as Padimate O, are now more commonly used, but these too may have health concerns.
+PABA derivatives, such as Padimate O, are now more commonly used but these too may have health concerns.

-• Octinoxate – moderately reactive on skin.
-United Nations Global Harmonized System Hazard Statements lists this ingredient as “May cause long lasting harmful effects to aquatic life [Hazardous to the aquatic environment, long-term hazard]”.
+Moderately reactive on skin.
+United Nations Global Harmonized System Hazard Statements lists this ingredient as: “May cause long lasting harmful effects to aquatic life [Hazardous to the aquatic environment, long-term hazard]”.